JorgeCSH/JorgeCSH/README.md

 - I’m constantly seeking to develop and gain new skills and experiences.
 - I love learning, not just in the tech world but also about history, economics, natural science, and more! 🤓
 - I enjoy gaming, with favorites including the original Luigi's Mansion (GameCube version), Pokémon, Minecraft, and Paradox strategy games like Hearts of Iron. 🎮
 - I enjoy reading, and my favorite book is 1984 by George Orwell.
-If you're curious about what I'm currently reading, just [click here](https://www.goodreads.com/user/show/181444301-jorge-cummins). 📚
+If you're curious about what I'm currently reading, just [check here](https://www.goodreads.com/user/show/181444301-jorge-cummins). 📚
 <br>

 ## <p align=center> Contact/Connect 📫 </p>